 "This recipe is very versatile and heavily addictive.
 You can mix and match cake and icing flavors as well as the chocolate coatings.
-If you want to go the extra mile, cake balls can be rolled in nuts, sprinkles, coconut, etc. or double dipped in white and dark chocolates.
-Chocolate confectioners' coating is also called Almond Bark in some stores."
+The variations are unlimited, and they can be nicely packaged and given as gifts."

 Hmm.
 None of these ingredients are on sale today.

 Show ingredients on sale

 Save money at local stores when ingredients are on sale!